ip.addr.tools - construct domain names that resolve to any given IP address

 http[s]://self.ip.addr.tools redirects, resolves to your external IP

-Similarly for any IPv6 address, the name (and all subdomains of the name) produced by replacing every colon with a hyphen in any valid representation of that IPv6 address, then prepending that string to ".ip.addr.tools", will resolve to that IPv6 address.
+Similarly for any IPv6 address, the name (and all subdomains of the name) produced by replacing every colon with a hyphen in that address, and appending ".ip.addr.tools", will resolve to that IPv6 address.

 It is possible to obtain TLS certificates for these domain names from certificate authorities supporting the ACME protocol, such as Let's Encrypt.

 When making an update to the name which resolves to your public IPv4 address, make sure the request is made over IPv4.
 The same goes for IPv6.
-The nsupdate utility provides "-4" and "-6" options to force IPv4 or IPv6 (as well as "-v" to force TCP).
+The nsupdate utility provides "-4" and "-6" options to force IPv4 or IPv6, and "-v" to force TCP.

 TXT records added via RFC 2136 updates are automatically removed after a few minutes.

 TSIG is not required.
 However, if your RFC 2136 client requires TSIG, use the algorithm, key name and secret provided below.

 Certificates have been successfully issued using certbot with the certbot-dns-rfc2136 plugin, as well as in pfSense using the ACME package.